 At Guardtime, we believe that in order to seriously delivery security to users using this framework, we have to understand the weakness of the tools and their components.

-Guardtime and Keyless Signature Infrastructure is a significant way to strengthen PKIs weak areas without increasing costs.
+Guardtime and KSI is a significant way to strengthen PKIs weak areas without increasing costs.
 With the pervasiveness of today’s threats, the Internet is now faced with a fundamentally grave situation from the multitude of attack vectors that can affect PKI security (phishing, viruses, malware, identity data losses, misconfiguration, etc).

 The security community can no longer afford to blindly implement PKI technologies just because it’s the only tool in the toolbox.
 PKI must be upgraded to address its scaling challenges, trust anchor, evidence portability, and administration liabilities.